Foundation Doctor's Guide to North West London

-“I picked North West Thames Foundation School as I wanted the opportunity to live and work in London whilst in my early twenties, and experience city life.
+“I picked North West London Foundation School as I wanted the opportunity to live and work in London whilst in my early twenties, and experience city life.
 I felt that NWTFS was a good deanery as it is quite small and so I could live in the same place for the 2 years.
 I chose to spend the first year in a district general hospital, and my second in an inner-city hospital.
 I think it’s good to do it this way around.
 My first hospital was small and friendly so I felt I could settle in easily, and there were lots of opportunities to learn to be more independent.

 Based on the geographical location of my hospitals, I chose to live in Willesden Junction.
 Although not particularly gentrified, it has fantastic transport links with both the Overground and Bakerloo lines, and the rent is reasonable.
 I cycle to work and I have found that this is a cheap, fast, and easy way to get around.
 I would bear this in mind – not only will it take longer to get places by car, but you will likely have to pay to park outside your home, at work, and may even have to pay a congestion charge.

 The social side of North West Thames Foundation Schools is really great.
 Each hospital has a mess which organises monthly payday parties with fun activities or money behind a bar.
 Each hospital has different mess fees.
 For some e.g. Chelsea and Westminster there are no mess fees, for others a small monthly fee which comes out of your wages e.g. Ealing £15/month.
 This includes access to the mess where there is tea, coffee, cereal, snacks etc. and on weekends PIZZA!
 There are also bi-annual balls in Winter and Summer.
 Inter-hospital and even inter-deanery parties have also been organised in the past, so it is a great way to meet new people and have fun with your colleagues.”

 Written by Alisha Maria – Foundation Year 2 at Chelsea & Westminster Hospital